SpectrixDev/hmmm/README.md

 # hmmm
-hmmm is a discord bot that has over 1.1k guilds that posts strange things from sources like reddit, it is licensed under the [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html) license.
+hmmm is a discord bot that has over 1.1k guilds that posts strange things from sources like reddit.
 Development work is done in the `develop` branch.
 If you have any questions go to the [support server](https://discord.gg/Kghqehz).

 # Running a clone

-I do and will not support you on running a clone but i'll make a short list of required dependencies
+## Dependencies:

 - PostgreSQL 10+
 - Python 3.6+